Gawwwwddd I miss my truck.

 Once seated, the next order of business is the dashboard, which features large gauges that are manipulated using steering wheel-mounted controls that are simple and intuitive.
 The eye catcher is the 12-inch touchscreen on the center console.
 It’s bright and clear, making it very usable without feeling like you need to put on a pair of sunglasses to cut down on the glare.
 The truck comes with Sync 4 and while I’d like to tell you all about it, it also comes with Apple CarPlay and I use it exclusively.
 That said it paired nicely and worked as expected.

 It also features a massive center console that not only offers cupholders and plenty of storage, it also offers wireless charging.
-I use an iPhone 12 Pro Max and it charged without a problem.
+I use an iPhone 12 Pro Max and it charged without problem.
 It’s not as fast as plugging it in, but it was pretty good.

 However, Ford recognizes that while trucks are oftentimes the family vehicle, they are also at the same time someone’s work vehicle.
 The Limited makes it awfully convenient to get some work done in the vehicle.
 The center console folds flat while the gear-shift lever folds down flat as well giving the user a space big enough to hold a 15-inch laptop – or fast food for two.

 For the 2021 model year, the F-150 can be ordered with one of six engine offerings.
-The Limited comes with the 3.5-liter twin-turbocharged EcoBoost V-6.
+The Limited comes with the 3.5-liter two-turbocharged EcoBoost V-6.
 It puts out 400 horsepower and 500 pound-feet of torque.
 Towing a boat?
 No problem.
 Need to merge with traffic?
 No problem.
 Need to merge with traffic while towing a boat?
 No problem.

 Fuel economy isn’t bad considering it’s a nearly 5,000-pound vehicle with a powerful engine that encourages a bit of lead-footed driving.
-It gets 18 mpg city, 23 highway which equates to a combined 20 mpg.
+It gets 18 mpg city, 23 highway which is good for a combined 20 mpg.
 I found that to be a pretty accurate representation for my week in the truck.
 Overall, it’s pretty good for a full-size pickup and if you can afford to buy or lease an F-150 Limited, you’re likely not counting the change in the cupholder to put gas in it.

 Again, the Limited plays to “experienced” me with a slew of technology that makes things easier and safer.
 In this case, the biggest appeal is the 360-degree camera that allows you to see, well, around the truck.
 I live in small downtown area where there is a consistent mix of vehicle and pedestrian traffic and backing out of my driveway can be a bit of a harrowing experience – for everyone around me.
 The camera makes it simpler, quicker and safer for me to simply leave my home.